Teddy Teuma: Club career

-On 27 July 2018, the first matchday of the 2018–19 season, Teuma made his Ligue 2 debut with Red Star F.C. in a 2–1 home defeat to Niort.
+On 27 July 2018, the first matchday of the 2018–19 season, Teuma made his Ligue 2 debut with Red Star in a 2–1 home defeat to Niort.

 In January 2019, he signed a 2.5-year contract with Royale Union Saint-Gilloise.

-On 13 October 2022, Teuma signed an extension with RUSG until 2025.
+On 13 October 2022, Teuma signed an extension with Union SG until 2025.

+Teuma joined French Ligue 1 side Stade de Reims in July 2023.
+He signed a three-year contract with a club-side option of a fourth year.
+The transfer fee paid to Union SG was reported as €4 million.

+On 12 August 2023, he played against Marseille, becoming the firstMaltese to play in Ligue 1.

+On 27 August 2023, he scored a brace against Montpellier, his first goals with Reims, and became the first Maltese to score in Ligue 1.

 International career

 Born in France, Teuma is of Maltese descent and holds a Maltese passport.
-On 28 August 2020, he received a first call up to the Malta national team.
+On 25 August 2020, the Malta Football Association announced that Teddy Teuma had become eligible to play for the Malta national team.
+On 28 August 2020, he received his first call up to the Malta national team.